skooter500/OOP-2016-2017/README.md

 To complete this lab:

-- Clone the repo to get the program we worked on in the class and in the tutorial and study it carefully.
+- Clone the repo to get the program we worked on in the class and study it carefully.
 - [Read this article that explains how you can sort an ArrayList](http://beginnersbook.com/2013/12/java-arraylist-of-object-sort-example-comparable-and-comparator/).
 If you need to, read it several times!
 - You will notice there is an unimplemented method ```public String[] findClosest(String toFind, int howMany)``` in the class Dictionary.
 At the moment it just returns null, but you should implement this method.
 - Modify the Main method to call the new method you wrote that returns a String array instead of the method that returns a String.
 Make whatever other changes are necessary.